 The 22nd Commonwealth Games will be hosted by Birmingham from 28 July to 8 August.
 We were thrilled that Cannock Chase District played a part in this international sporting event when we hosted the Men’s and Women’s Mountain Biking event on 3 August.

-The cream of the Commonwealth countries’ mountain bikers will descend on Cannock Chase Forest, known locally as Birches Valley and managed by Forestry England, to compete for medals over a world class course.
+The cream of the Commonwealth countries’ mountain bikers descended on Cannock Chase Forest, known locally as Birches Valley and managed by Forestry England, to compete for medals over a world class course.
 In this country the sport is in good health: at the Tokyo 2020 Olympic Games, Great Britain's Tom Pidcock won Gold, and Malvern's Evie Richards was seventh in the women's event before going onto to become the Women's Cross- Country Champion at the 2021 Mountain Bike World Championships.

 Cannock Chase Forest is already well known as a centre for mountain biking with two established waymarked trails called `Follow the Dog` and the `Monkey Trail`, as well as being the location of the Cannock Chase Cycle Centre.

 Cannock Chase is the northernmost venue for the Games and as such is `represented` on the Games official logo as the top of a triangular configuration that plots the locations of all the Games’ venues.